congard/nvidia-system-monitor/README.md

 I wrote this program quickly enough, because it was urgently needed.
 All other functions (temperature, language, etc.) will be added in next versions

 # Dependencies
 wxWidgets is required for work.
-You must install (if using ArchLinux) `wxgtk3` package
+You must install (if using ArchLinux) `wxgtk3` package for work and `wxgtk2` for build

 # Building
 Execute: